Catherine Spader, RN

 What is gastric bypass?

-Gastric bypass is a surgery that can help adults and some adolescents who are very obese (morbidly obese) achieve significant weight loss.
-In gastric bypass surgery, the stomach is attached directly to the middle of the small intestine.
+Gastric bypass is a surgery that can help adults and some adolescents who are very obese (morbidly obese) lose weight.
+It involves attaching the stomach directly to the middle of the small intestine.
 This reduces the amount of calories and nutrients that are absorbed by the body.

 Types of gastric bypass

 Gastric bypass is a malabsorptive procedure.
 This means that it helps you lose weight by changing the normal process of digestion.
 Specific gastric bypass procedures include:

 Biliopancreatic diversion with a duodenal switch (BPD-DS, duodenal switch) involves removing part of the stomach and using staples to create a smaller tube-shaped stomach (vertical sleeve gastrectomy).
 In another surgery, the stomach is attached to the middle of the small intestine.
 This bypasses a large part of the small intestine and reducing the amount of calories and nutrients absorbed into the body.

 Roux-en-Y gastric bypass (RYGB) involves stapling the stomach to create a small pouch.
 The smaller stomach is attached directly to the middle of the small intestine.
 This allows food to bypass much of the stomach and the first section of the small intestine.
 It limits the amount of food that you can eat and reduces the amount of calories and nutrients that are absorbed into the body.

 Your doctor may recommend gastric bypass to treat obesity and reduces the risk of life-threatening complications of obesity.
 These include diabetes, heart disease, and severe sleep apnea.